Fernandogc23100/Fernandogc23100/README.md

 👯 I’m looking forward to collaborate on open source projects and tech communities.

-✔ Ask me about anything related to software development or design, I’m happy to help if it's within my area of expertise! 😉<br>
+✔ Ask me about anything related to software development or design, I’m happy to help if it's within my area of learning! 😉<br>

 Outside tech, ☕ I love coffee, 🎸 rock music, 🎮 video games, 🖌️ drawing and sketching, and 🏋️‍♂️ exercising.
 ## Check out my Social Media